Widespread Twitter layoffs begin a week after Musk takeover

 As of Friday, Musk and Twitter had given no public notice of the coming layoffs, according to a spokesperson for California’s Employment Development Department.
 That’s even though the Worker Adjustment and Retraining Notification statute requires employers with at least 100 workers to disclose layoffs involving 500 or more employees, regardless of whether a company is publicly traded or privately held.

 A lawsuit was filed Thursday in federal court in San Francisco on behalf of one employee who was laid off and three others who were locked out of their work accounts.
-It alleges Twitter intends to lay off more employees and has violated the law by not providing the required notice.
+It alleges Twitter violated the law by not providing the required notice.

 The layoffs affected Twitter’s offices around the world.
 In the United Kingdom, Twitter would be required by law to give employees notice, said Emma Bartlett, a partner specializing in employment and partnership law at CM Murray LLP.